jameslawson/new-machine/README.md

 <h1 align="center">new-machine</h1>
 <p align="center">
-  :computer: Setting up a new OSX machine :computer: <br>
+  :computer: Setting up a new macOS machine :computer: <br>
   Most of the work needed to get a developer environment setup on macOS
 </p>